inspiredtechnologies/IP-Camera-Emulator-Standard/README.md

 The ones from VLC version 2.2.6 and 1.1.9 seem to work well.

-App settings are maintained in C:\ProgramData\IpCameraEmulator\.
-Read/write access to this folder is required.
+The app requires .Net Framework 4 or higher.
+App settings are maintained in C:\ProgramData\IpCameraEmulator\ and read/write access to this folder is required.